 “Yes, they will.
 Don’t worry.
 You need to eat.
 Do you want to rest in here and I’ll have Samantha bring you something?” she nods.

 “Yes, please.
 I’m exhausted and starving.”
 She walks past me and into the bedroom.
 I take her wet underwear and head out to get her something to eat.

 Getting to the Audis once the planes had landed was easy.
 Getting into Escala was another story.
 We couldn’t even get out of the cars.
 I had to call the manager and threaten to sue the building of my residence if they didn’t do something about the people who wouldn’t let me into my own building.
 It turns out that, as Escala is private property, those in the parking garage, blocking the cars, blocking the elevators and anyone in the lobby were trespassing.
 The threat of legal action quickly solved that problem, putting them a safe distance from Escala’s property and we were able to get inside.

 “Whew!
-Home sweet home,” Ana sighed as we walked into the Great Room.
-It still warms my heart to hear her refer to Escala as home even though we haven’t made anything official yet.
-She lies on the sofa with her feet hanging off since she is still wearing her shoes.
-I sit at her feet and put them on my lap.
-I take off her shoes and massage her feet.
+Home sweet home,” Ana sighs as we walk into the Great Room.
+It still warms my heart to hear her refer to Escala as home, even though we haven’t made anything official yet.
+She lies on the sofa with her feet hanging off since she’s still wearing her shoes.
+I take a seat on the sofa and put her on my lap, massaging each one after I remove her shoes.

 “Oh, that feels good.”
 She closes her eyes and puts her arms behind her head.

 “We need to get quickly into the swing of things,” I tell her.
 “McIntyre and Welch will be calling to fill me in on the mole situation and devise our next course of action regarding her and our obvious ‘coming out party.'”

 “Mmm.
 No worries.
 I have to go through some emails and let everyone know that I’m home now.”
 She pulls out her phone and it has the cutest little jeweled case on it.
 “Damn, it’s dead.
 I have to charge it.”